What Is SMS? The Complete Guide to Short Message Service

 Given that SMS quick, easy, and cheap, it’s easy to see why it’s caught on like it has.

-SMS for Marketing
+Why SMS works for businesses

 Like any type of medium that provides a framework for mass communication, SMS is perfect for marketing purposes.